timhanus/timhanus.github.io/resume.md

 	- Developed software platform to fetch patient data from practice servers in real time.
 	- Created Patient Portal and Appointment Reminder service to showcase platform.
 	- Met with doctors, patients, and investors to explore the potential of the platform.
-	- Executed pilot launch of platform at 5 small ophthalmology practices.
+	- Executed pilot launch of platform at 5 ophthalmology practices.